 Additionally, certified inert concrete and asphalt may be imported to the site and used as the base layers of backfilling.
 This is advantageous because inert concrete and asphalt will be used to make up for the limited overburden expected to be recovered from the site.
-All exposed rebar will be either removed from the concrete it's held within or will be buried by at least 3 feet of acceptable fill material.
+All exposed rebar will be removed from the concrete it's held within.
 See the enclosed example affidavit of import and a signed affidavit by the Operator certifying imported material is inert.